CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9A - Solar Eclipses.md

 ```math
 \Delta^2 = (x - \xi)^2 + (y - \eta)^2 \tag{9.9}
 ```
-Which can also be expressed as:
+Which can also be expressed trigonometrically, which will be useful later:
 ```math
 \displaylines{
 \begin{align}